jinayshah86/notebook/docs/index.md

-title: Jinay Shah's Notebook
+title: Mickey Mouse's Notebook
-# Welcome to Jinay Shah's Notebook
+# Welcome to Mickey Mouse's Notebook

-This notebook contains some specific notes from given set of books or video tutorials, which can be found in References section.
+This notebook contains notes from wide variety of books or video tutorials.